Ucombinator/jaam/README.md

 You may occasionally see exceptions at the terminal that are coming from the Java GUI system (i.e. AWT or Swing).
 These are harmless and can safely be ignored.

+### CFG Mode

+Run:

+    sbt 'run --cfg -d <class-directory> -c <class>'

+ - `<class-directory>` is the directory containing the class files to analyze.
+For the examples included with the source, this should be `to-analyze`.

+ - `<class>` is the name of the class containing the `main` function from which to start the analysis.

+The call graph in JSON format will be dump to `<class-directory>`.

+For example, you can run:

+    sbt 'run --cfg -d to-cfg -c Factorial'

+The JSON output is an array, and each object in the array represent a statement int the program with an unqiue `id`, the object also has following items:

+ - `method`, the signature of method.

+ - `inst`, the statement.

+ - `targets`, the target statements in an array.
+If the target is a function, it points to the first statement of callee.
+If the target is the caller, then it will point back to the statement which invokes to here.

+ - `succ`, the successor statements of current statement.